 Map

 Keep a map of your travels.
 This requires having something to write with and something to write on.
 Furthermore, the DM may require that you purchase writing materials at regular intervals.
 You as a player may not get a physical map, but the DM will truthfully answer any questions about areas you have seen (as far as a map could show), and note anytime that your mapping uncovers a discrepancy.
-Characters with the Wanderer background may map as a free exploration activity, while doing another exploration activity.
+Characters with the Wanderer background may map as a second exploration activity.

 Orient